kurtlnz/ProductsAPI/README.md

 ## Running the API:

 1. Open or unzip the solution into a chosen directory
-2. cd XeroTechnicalTest.API
+2. Open Terminal
-3. dotnet run
+3. Navigate to the XeroTechnicalTest.API project
+3. Execute `dotnet run`

 The API should now be running!